percona/pmm-doc/docs/details/develop-checks.md

                     return results

-## Check examples
-You can find working examples of the build-in checks on [Percona Github](https://github.com/percona-platform/checked/tree/main/data/checks).

 ## Submit feedback
  We welcome your feedback on the current process for developing and debugging checks.
 Send us your comments over [Slack](https://percona.slack.com) or post a question on the [Percona Forums](https://forums.percona.com/).